 Spiritual Formation at DTS is an intentional attempt to provide a context for life change.
 Students are placed in a small group environment for prayer, fellowship, and the integration of learning with ministry.
 As group members grow together in Christlikeness, the potential for significant relationships and ministry partnerships is established.
-Spiritual Formation is required for ThM, MACE, MACL, MAJS, MAIS, MACP, MAEE, MAMW, MABEL, and MACS students and is offered as an elective in other programs.
-Students at the Dallas, Houston, and Washington, DC, sites should plan to complete this requirement in four consecutive fall/spring terms.
-MABEL and MACS (Chinese-language version) students participate in a specialized Spiritual Formation program.
+Spiritual Formation is required for ThM, MACE, MACL, MAIS, MAIS, MACP, MAEE, MAMW, MABT, and MACS students and is offered as an elective in other programs.
+Students at the Dallas, Houston, and Washington, DC, sites should plan to complete this requirement in consecutive fall/spring terms.
+MABT and Chinese-language MACS students participate in a specialized Spiritual Formation program.
 Spiritual Formation is also a prerequisite for the student's Ministry Formation Internship requirement.
 Please see the Interdepartmental Courses section of this catalog for more information.
 Further questions can be directed to sf@dts.edu.